 There are just five steps in the CBT motorcycle course.
 From element ‘A’ through to ‘E’ our CBT training will have you able to legally ride on UK roads within about a day.

 The beginning of your CBT motorcycle course will take you through the basics – what the purpose of the course is and what the content covers.
-Your trainer will use examples to illustrate their points and your licence will be checked along with your eyesight.
+Your trainer uses examples to illustrate their points.
+They’ll also check your licence along with your eyesight.
 At the end of this part, you’ll understand the content and purpose of CBT training, how to select the right equipment for riding a motorcycle or moped, and the costs involved.

 CBT certification is required for nearly all riders in the UK

 Once you have your DL 196 certificate, you can go on to obtain a full motorcycle licence to ride without L plates and take a pillion passenger.

 This is your introduction to the motorcycle.
 You’ll get a feel for the weight and balance of a motorbike and be able to show your knowledge of how the motorcycle works at the end of this element.
 You won’t start riding until the next part, but you will be able to perform basic safety checks, understand the motorcycle’s controls, be able to start and stop the engine, be able to wheel the motorcycle and brake the bike to a standstill.
 You will learn these skills along with a maximum of three other students.

 Now you’ve covered the very basics, you can begin riding the motorcycle.
 Your motorcycle trainer will take you through some core skills.
 You’ll get to practice them until they’re happy you’re safe to be taken out on public roads.
 These skills and techniques include rear observation, the OSM routine (observation – signal – manoeuvre), and PSL routine (position – speed – look).